 Apigenin has been shown to reduce damaged lipids by increasing its antioxidant activity, further maintaining an equilibrium into the production and neutralisation of carcinogenic compounds (free radicals) (1).

 It is often advised to drink raw fresh celery juice every morning, first thing before any other foods, on an empty stomach to improve intestinal absorption of polyphenols and other vitamins (such as vitamin K, vitamin C and A.).
 Intestinal bloating may occur if celery juice is consumed next to other foods.
 Make sure, as mentioned earlier, to get a drink between 8 to 16 ounces of celery juice every day, which is an equivalent to one or two glasses of celery juice, may be more than enough to get all of these benefits (8).
-Dr William gives some important suggestions into the dosage and the way that celery juice is made (12).
-Dr William advises to drink 16 ounces (or about two cups of celery juice), of celery juice, on an empty stomach, making sure that it is fresh, plain celery with no other ingredients (organic celery can be a better option when compared to regular celery, since it may contain more health-promoting substances) (12).
+Anthony William gives some important suggestions into the dosage and the way that celery juice is made (12).
+Anthony William advises to drink 16 ounces (or about two cups of celery juice), of celery juice, on an empty stomach, making sure that it is fresh, plain celery with no other ingredients (organic celery can be a better option when compared to regular celery, since it may contain more health-promoting substances) (12).
 In any case, if you have a limited budget or are trying to save up some money, you can always choose regular juicing with celery, you only have to make sure that this celery juice is thoroughly washed so that the celery juice has a very low pesticide content (12).

 An exciting characteristic of making celery juice, instead of regularly eating the celery stalks, is that juice is often an easy way of incorporating any fruit and/or vegetables, such as celery.
 Celery juice can be taken anywhere it can be drunk before going to work or doing any other activity, this often leads to a more successful approach to dieting and getting more benefits from celery juice.
 It is important to drink celery juice as fast as it is prepared or purchased, since its vitamin and flavonoid content may be reduced as time goes by (3).
 Do not forget that adding some lemon juice to it may help to reduce the oxidation process in celery juice, which may help to avoid vitamin and flavonoid losses (3).